 Classes included here: Karyorelictea,

 Miozoa are a large group of parasites and related flagellates.
-They have vesicles called alveoli supporting the outer membrane, also found in ciliates, and often have a microtubule complex variously adapted for infecting, sucking fluids, or ingesting cells.
-Many have plastids but photosynthesis only occurs in Peridinea.
+They have vesicles called alveoli supporting the cell membrane, shared with ciliates, and often a microtubule complex variously adapted to infecting, sucking fluids from, or ingesting other cells.
+Plastids are common but photosynthesis only occurs among dinoflagellates.

-This class includes the majority of the dinoflagellates, which normally have two flagella set in grooves.
-One, called the cingulum, runs around the cell so the flagellum propels it with a characteristic whirling motion.
-The other runs to the posterior, with the flagellum serving in steering.
+Most dinoflagellates have two flagella set in grooves.
+One called the cingulum runs around the cell so the flagellum propels it with a characteristic whirling motion.
+The other runs to the posterior with the flagellum serving in steering.
 Chloroplasts are mostly golden-brown, and some also have armour plates formed within the alveoli.